paulo-zhang/AccountMonitor/README.md

 2. **Data Storage**: Balance data is saved to `balance_history.csv` with timestamps

-3. **Annual Return Calculation**:
+3. **Return Calculations**:
-   - Calculates each account's annual return against its own first record
+   - **Annual Return**: Calculates each account's annual return against its own first record, annualized based on time elapsed
-   - Shows the percentage gain/loss from the initial balance
+   - **Actual Return**: Shows the non-annualized percentage change from the first record, providing a clearer view of short-term performance without the magnification effect of annualization
-   - Annualizes the return based on time elapsed

 ## Files